 City Night Line: Comfortline sleeping-cars

-Other City Night Line is the brand name for German Railways' sleeper services crossing Germany between The Netherlands, Switzerland, Germany, Austria & Prague.
-Most City Night Line services now use brand-new single-deck sleeping-cars called 'Comfortline'.
+City Night Line is the brand name for German Railways' sleeper services crossing Germany between The Netherlands, Switzerland, Germany, Austria & Prague.
+Most City Night Line services now use brand-new single-deck sleeping-cars called Comfortline.
 These run from Cologne to Prague, Amsterdam to Munich, Amsterdam to Zurich, Hamburg to Munich and other German routes.
 They have 9 economy compartments with 1, 2 or 3 beds with washbasin and 3 deluxe compartments with 1, 2 or 3 beds plus private shower & toilet.
 There's a shower at the end of the corridor for economy sleeper passengers, there's CCTV in the corridor for security, and all rooms have wing-card locks so you can lock up when you go down the corridor to the toilet or shower.
 Click for more pictures & information about these City Night Line sleeping-cars.

 Thello sleeper train from Paris to Milan, Verona & Venice

 This train uses refurbished Italian sleeping-cars, see the Paris to Venice by Thello page for more information.